flo-schu/Tainter/README.md

 The model is an agent-based network model written in Python.
 The main files are included under scripts/model.

+## Analyses

+Several analyses can be performed with the model code.

++ stochastic simulations of the network with various paramter settings.
+    For details on parameters see the inline documentation in model/main.py

++ analytic calculations with equations derived in publication

 ## Instructions

 to execute the model code, navigate (cd) into scripts directory.
 From here all